Eagles vs. 49ers prediction, odds, time: 2026 Wild Card NFL picks by proven model

 Why the 49ers can cover

 San Fran last played on Saturday, giving it an extra day of rest which is pertinent as the Niners played on short weeks in both Weeks 17 and 18.
 Coming off a season finale loss to Seattle should also motivate San Francisco, which is 4-0 ATS following a loss this season, as well as 7-2 ATS on the road.
 When Sunday's game kicks off, the 49ers will have the better offense on the field as they lead the NFL in third-down offense, with additional top 10 rankings in points, total yards and redzone scoring.
-Brock Purdy elevates his game in the postseason, with seven total TDs versus just one interception in his playoffs career, while Christian McCaffrey is coming off the third 2,000-scrimmage yard season of his career.
+Brock Purdy elevates his game in the postseason, with seven total TDs versus just one interception in his playoffs career, while Christian McCaffrey is coming off the third 2,000-scrimmage yard season of his career and gets to face an Eagles defense which ranks No. 22 versus the run.
 See which team to back at SportsLine.

 Why the Eagles can cover

 Home field has certainly been an advantage for the Eagles who have won five straight postseason contests at Lincoln Financial Field, with 14 takeaways versus zero giveaways over this run.
 The turnover battle just happens to be San Francisco's biggest weakness, as it is -6 on the season, which is the worst turnover differential of any playoff team.
 The Eagles are also 6-2 ATS in home postseason games over the last decade, and the defense is playing its best at the most important point of the season.
 Not counting Week 18 when they rested their starters, the Eagles have allowed just 10 points per game over their last three, holding opponents to only 3.6 yards per rush and not allowing a single passing TD over this stretch.
+The Niners' offense, meanwhile, is one-dimensional as it ranks 30th in the league in yards per carry.
 See which team to back at SportsLine.

 How to make Eagles vs. 49ers picks